-The preparation of financial statements in conformity with the cash basis of accounting requires management to make estimates and assumptions that affect certain amounts and disclosures.
+The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect certain amounts and disclosures.
 Accordingly, actual results could differ from those estimates.

 Note 3 - Property and Equipment